 Certificate in Non-Clinical Psychopharmacology

-The Certificate is a 4-day residential course held bi-annually in Cambridge, the next meeting is scheduled for 4th - 8th March 2018.
+The Certificate is a 4-day residential course held bi-annually in Cambridge.
+The last course was held 4th - 8th March 2018.

 The aim of the programme is to increase awareness of, and interest in, experimental psychopharmacology through the provision of a cluster of training modules which covered key aspects of research on animals and humans (as well as professional development in this field).
 The modules are of particular relevance to Home Office Licence holders as they provide essential continuing professional development for researchers in industrial and academic centres whose work involves experiments on animals.

 The following topics were covered: